What about the trains you ride, the hotels you stay in or the tall building where you work?

 It took the federal government nearly five years to finalize a plan to decide what to protect, when and how.
 But federal officials say they are making progress.

-The Department of Homeland Security is reaching out to the private companies that own "critical
+The Department of Homeland Security is reaching out to the private companies that own "critical infrastructure" which includes energy, agriculture, commercial buildings and telecommunications through grant programs that fund security improvements, said Thomas DiNanno, deputy assistant secretary for infrastructure protection.

 This year, experts say there were about 600 sites in the United States that qualified for $48 million in grant money this year.
 (Chemical plants get their own separate grant, $25 million this year.)
 DiNanno would not confirm the number of eligible sites in California, saying that information is too sensitive to share.